Icelk/xsnow-comp-patch/README.md

 Known Bugs
 ==========

+- The patch relies on some inefficient magic to show the snow, so running xsnow with the patch can **increase Xorg's CPU usage by up to 8 percentage points and increase compton's by up to 4.** Fixing this may be impossible.
-- The patch changes xsnow's color environment to 32-bit, which appears to be incompatible with Santa's pixmaps.
+- The patch also changes xsnow's color environment to 32-bit, which appears to be incompatible with Santa's pixmaps.
 For now, Santa is automatically disabled if running with a compositor or `-nouseroot`.
-- The patch can bump up the X server's CPU usage by as much as 8 percentage points.
-This may be unfixable unless I can find another workaround.
+- The patched version is greedy and breaks `wew` (from wmutils/opt)'s XCB_ENTER_NOTIFY notifications.
+See issue #1.

 Compatibility